DataDog/chaos-controller/README.md

 ## Quick Installation

+> :mega: _**Datadog engineers:** please reach out to Chaos Engineering before deploying to a new cluster! :pray: :bow:_

 If you do not plan to alter source code, you can install **Chaos Controller** to your existing Kubernetes environments by running:

 ```